dportik/Pandas-for-Population-Structure-Barplots/README.md

 ## FAQ

-+ Can I use files from Structure analyses instead?
++ **Can I use files from Structure analyses instead?**

 Yes!
 The `ped` file is only used to obtain the sample names.
 If you have run Structure analyses, you will need to provide a suitable replacement for the `ped` file.
 This can simply be a list of the sample names (one per line, in same order used for analysis).

-+ Should I cite this notebook?
++ **Should I cite this notebook?**

 That isn't required, but if you have found this tutorial helpful for your work you can always provide a link to the github repo in your manuscript.
 This will help point other researchers to this resource.

-+ It's not working for me!
++ **It's not working for me!**

 Please open an issue here and describe the error.
-It will also help to provide your input files, which can assist with replicating the problem.
+It will help if you can provide your input files, which can assist with replicating the problem.

 ## License